Increasing numbers of people are obtaining hospital and ancillary coverage from private health

 seek compensation for their injuries.

-In the case of another fund, if it seems that the compensation may be minimal, they are
+In the case of another fund, if it seems that the compensation may be minimal, they are entitled under their Rules to reduce benefits so as not to exceed the possible compensation amount.

 As a result, the injured person’s inherent right to decide if they want to obtain compensation